Oyelowo/surreal-orm/orm/docs/en/src/concepts/field_traversal.md

 # Field Traversal

-The `surreal-orm` library equips developers with powerful field traversal capabilities, allowing for seamless querying and navigation through the `surrealdb` graph database.
+The `surreal_orm` library equips developers with powerful field traversal capabilities, allowing for seamless querying and navigation through the `surrealdb` graph database.
 This chapter provides an in-depth exploration into the different traversal methods available and how to harness them effectively.